cgm79/aws_scenarios/static_website/README.md

 ## Create an auto-scaling group

-This is useful, but what if we need to add a third instance?
+* This is useful, but what if we need to add a third instance?
 Or a tenth?
-We want our application to automatically spin up new EC2 instances as needed.
+* We want our application to automatically spin up new EC2 instances or remove unneeded instances when required.

-Create an auto-scaling group so that new instances can be created or removed as needed based on demand.
+> Create an auto-scaling group so that new instances can be created or removed as needed based on demand.